tkswanson/pairx/README.md

 ## Quickstart: Running on new datasets and models

+### Imports

+Clone the repository as described above.
+Then include the needed imports:

+       import torch
+       import os
+       from PIL import Image

+       from xai_dataset import XAIDataset, get_img_pair_from_paths
+       from example_loaders import toy_df, wildme_multispecies_miewid
+       from core import explain

+       device = torch.device('cuda' if torch.cuda.is_available() else 'cpu')

 ### Load the model components

 To use [WildMe multispecies MiewID](https://huggingface.co/conservationxlabs/miewid-msv2), you can use: